bitcart/bitcart-docs/bitcartcc-basics/walkthrough.md

 You can enter (x/y/z)pub - public key, (x/y/z)prv - private key, or even electrum seed - providing easiest migration possible from many wallets, especially electrum.
 If you don't have an xpub yet, we recommend you create a wallet somewhere.
 [Electrum](https://electrum.org) wallet provides the best integration with BitcartCC, check [Architecture page](../development/architecture.md) for more information.

-When creating a wallet, it will get synced very fast (depends on the size of the wallet, but shoudn't take too long), and BitcartCC will fetch it's balance and display it.
+When creating a wallet, it will get synced very fast (depends on the size of the wallet, but shouldn't take too long), and BitcartCC will fetch it's balance and display it.

 ![Wallets page](../.gitbook/assets/admin\_wallets.png)